 How to register for the Medicinal Cannabis Compassionate Use Scheme

 To register for the Scheme, a medical practitioner who is registered in Australia and involved in the patient’s ongoing care must certify that the person has a terminal illness as defined by the Scheme.
 A person may nominate up to three carers aged 18 years and over to be registered under the Scheme, however a person may only be nominated as the carer for a maximum of three adults with a terminal illness.
-The registration form to be completed by yourself and your medical practitioner is below.
+The registration form which must be completed by the patient and their medical practitioner is provided below.

 How to check on the status of an application or update contact details